pwcremin/pwcremin.github.io/_posts/2017-03-15-discovery-news-bitcoin.markdown

 },
 ```

 We are now getting back a dataset that we can do something with.
 The sentiment score is especially handy.
-As expected, a positive or negative score expresses the general sentiment of the artcile.
+As expected, a positive or negative score expresses the general sentiment of the article.
 The bigger the number, the better/worse the sentiment.
 Lets add an aggregation that will tell of the average sentiment of the results.

 ```javascript
 discovery.query( {